teknologi-umum/blog/content/top-5-programming-language-for-backend-web-programmers.md

 }
 ```

-Writing Spring Boot in Kotlin is very productive.
+Writing Spring Boot codes using Kotlin is very productive.
 Many of the reasons are because of:

 - **function return inference** which can lead to writing very concise controller functions.
 - **dataclasses**